 1. Enterprise Server: enabling Smart Caching on system level

 The Smart Caching feature first needs to be enabled in Enterprise Server.

 Step 1.
-In the instance of Enterprise Server in which the Content Station 10 Server plug-in is installed, access the Content Station Management Console.
+In the instance of Enterprise Server in which the Studio Server plug-in is installed, access the Management Console for Studio.